Kismet Healing Arts

 *If you would prefer to stay fully clothed, floor-based Thai & chair massage are also options!

 You are absolutely welcome to cry the entire session.
 Part of my role is to hold space for you, in whatever state you arrive.
 What happens in the session, stays in the session.

 Crying can often be a natural extension of the healing process as well.
 Memories and emotions can sometimes get "stuck" in bound up muscle tissue & result in releases that are emotional as well as physical.
 We can pause the session if you need a moment, or continue if it feels ok to you.

-If you have been severely injured & could have a broken bone or torn ligament, please consider an X-RAY &/or MRI before massage.
+If you have been severely injured, have pain that is increasing, 0r could have a broken bone or torn ligament, please consider an X-RAY &/or MRI from a doctor or chiropractor before massage.

 If you are sick, experiencing fever, cold or flu symptoms, or it feels like your body is fighting a bug, massage is not recommended.
-In some cases, when your immune system is compromised, getting a massage will actually cause you to become more sick.
+When your immune system is compromised, getting a massage may actually cause you to become more sick.
 (Also, I don't want to get sick!)

 Please notify me of any swelling, bumps, rashes, red marks, open wounds, or changes to your skin.
-I don't work on areas affected by athlete's foot.
+I don't work on areas affected by athlete's foot 0r unidentified skin conditions.

 If you have been experiencing chronic numbness for an extended time, consider ruling out more serious conditions.